Kanban card

 Can I assign a task to multiple users?

-A task can only be assigned to one user at a time.
+No, a task can only be assigned to one user at a time.
+However, there are several ways to share work effectively:

 Can I create subtasks?